ZhaoheDai/ZhaoheDai.github.io/_pages/people.md

 * 2024.07-present, 王文祥, Wenxiang is working on strain engineering in multifunctional 2D devices.

+* 2026.07-present, 于川立, Chuanli Yu is working on the metrology of surface/interface energies/stresses (co-advised with Prof. Y. Wei).

+* 2026.07-present, 郑婉莹, Wanying Zheng is working on the surface effect in elastic solids.

+* 2026.07-present, 潘金鑫, Jinxin Pan is working on the dynamic buckling and fracture of slender solids.

 <hr>
 <h3>博士研究生 Graduate Students</h3>

-* 2022.09-present, 于川立, Chuanli Yu is working on the metrology of surface/interface energies/stresses.

-* 2022.12-present, 郑婉莹, Wanying Zheng is working on the surface effect in elastic solids.

 * 2023.09-present, 陈尔腾, Erteng Chen is working on deformation and instabilities of slender/soft structures.